SSWConsulting/SSW.Rules.Content/rules/mentoring-programs/rule.md

 ### Reward both parties

-You can add this new skill to your LinkedIn or Git Hub Profile and mention your mentor.
+It's nice to be thankful, so add this new skill to your GitHub profile, make a social media post or even add it to your LinkedIn.
+Remember to give your mentor an @mention.

 ![Figure: Tell people subtly that your into mentoring, e.g. 👨‍🎓 Exploration: I'm exploring leadership with @adamcogan](piers-github.png)